 In capitalism, every product or service has a price, and people use money to pay the price.
 Unfortunately in capitalism, prices often have no basis in reality and can be completely arbitrary.
 It is quite common to find situations in capitalism where prices have no real bounds.

 The concept of competition is intended to constrain prices, but there are myriad cases where competition fails for a wide variety of reasons.
 Also, in any capitalistic economy, companies can charge “what the market will bear” for a product or service.
-Thus, there is no rational basis for prices in the marketplace, and companies routinely jack prices up on a whim because it is in their best interest to do so.
+Thus, there can be no rational basis for prices in the marketplace, and companies routinely jack prices up on a whim because it is in their best interest to do so.
 Everyone in society has to pay these artificially higher prices, and there is no recourse.

 Any reasonable economic system designed for the well being of all of the humans on Earth must solve this glaring problem with capitalism.
 This must be true in the new system: